rhine3/bioacoustics-software/README.md

 You should always judge the performance of an analysis method by its performance on *your* dataset.
 Analysis methods are often published along with metrics to describe their performance, such as accuracy, precision, and recall.
 However, different recording conditions or different distributions of sounds present in your dataset can result in starkly different performance of the same method.

-## Spreadsheet format
-The most up-to-date descriptions of software are available in the spreadsheet

 ## Citation
 Coming soon